-This mode is a factory image setting that changes contrast, brightness, and saturation levels to create a more comfortable viewing experience.
-It is activated with a simple click of a button.
+This mode functions as a preset display profile that adjusts contrast, brightness, and saturation to create a more comfortable viewing experience.
+It can be activated instantly with a single click or button press, making it easy to control.

 LEAVE A REPLY